lookinlab/adonis-recaptcha2/README.md

 ## How to use

 ### Step 1: Get secret and site keys
-You need to receive your site key and secret key for your domain from [Google reCAPTCHA](https://www.google.com/recaptcha)
+You need to receive your `siteKey` and `secretKey` for your domain from [Google reCAPTCHA v3 Admin Console](https://www.google.com/recaptcha/admin)

 Login and Follow the steps on this page to include the reCAPTCHA on your website.